unovue/radix-vue/docs/content/components/tooltip.md

 The button that toggles the tooltip.
 By default, the `TooltipContent` will position itself against the trigger.

 <PropsTable :data="[
   {
+    name: 'as',
+    type: 'string | Component',
+    default: 'button',
+    description: 'The element or component this component should render as.
+Can be overwrite by <Code>asChild</Code>' },
+  {
     name: 'asChild',
     required: false,
     type: 'boolean',
     default: 'false',
-description:'Change the default rendered element for the one passed as a child, merging their props and behavior. <br /> <br /> Read our <a href=&quot;../guides/composition&quot;>Composition</a> guide for more details.',}, ]" />
+    description:'Change the default rendered element for the one passed as a child, merging their props and behavior. <br /> <br /> Read our <a href=&quot;../guides/composition&quot;>Composition</a> guide for more details.'
+  }
+]" />

 <DataAttributesTable :data="[